-The purpose of the qualification is to equip the people who are or will be in the language profession with the necessary skills to be competent in translation, interpreting, language editing and proofreading.
+The purpose of the qualification is to equip the student who are or will be in the language profession with the necessary skills to be competent in translation, interpreting, language editing and proofreading.

 The qualifying learners will become translators and interpreters in a limited range of languages.
-Such learners will be competent in translation, language editing and proofreading various text types at an elementary stage, also will be able to:
+Such learners will be competent in translation, language editing and proofreading various text types at an elementary stage, and will also be able to: